jhallen/vivado_setup/README.md

 ## Save the script

-Use the write_project_tcl command to save the script:
+Use the write_project_tcl command to save the script.
+You will likely need to add the "-force" option to allow it overwrite the previous version of the script:

 ![image](images/writetcl.png)